Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

-\begin{theorem} If $a=0$ and $b>0$, then no honest strategy is weak immune.
-Additionally, $(H)$ and $(C_h,S)$ are practical if and only if $d_A\geq f$ for all old states.
-In any case they are \srp. \end{theorem} \begin{proof} We first show that no honest strategy is weak immune.
-Let $\sigma$ be an honest strategy, then $A$ does not choose $D$ in $\sigma$.
+\begin{theorem} If $a=0$ and $b>0$ (\Cref{tbl:a0}), then only histories that involve an explicit cheating attempt are weak immune.
+Additionally, $(H)$ and $(C_h,S)$ are practical if and only if $d_A\geq f$ in every previous state $(d_A,b-d_A)$.
+In any case they are \srp. \end{theorem} \begin{proof} We first show that only histories that involve an explicit cheating attempt can be weak immune.
+Let us consider a history $h$ without a $D$ or $C_c$ action, then $A$ does not initially choose $D$ in $h$.
 However, if $A$ deviates to $D$, then $B$'s utility is negative.
+Thus, any such history $h$ is not weak immune.

-To show both $(H)$ and $(C_h,S)$ are \srp, we show they are Nash Equilibria instead.
-We therefore consider any strategy where $B$ chooses $P$ after $(D)$, $S$ after $(C_h)$ and $H$ after $(C_c)$.
-Then both choices $H$ and $C_h$ of $A$, resulting in the histories $(H)$ and $(C_h,S)$, yield a Nash Equilibrium, as no one can deviate to increase their utility.
+To show both $(H)$ and $(C_h,S)$ are \srp, it suffices to show they are Nash Equilibria as before.
+We therefore consider any strategy $\sigma$, where $A$ initially chooses $H$, player $B$ chooses $P$ after $(D)$, $S$ after $(C_h)$ and $H$ after $(C_c)$.
+Further, player $A$ takes action $H$ after $(C_h,\mathfrak{I})$.
+The strategy $\sigma$ yields history $(H)$.
+No matter how player $A$ deviates, she always gets utility $0$, as she does in $\sigma$.
+Thus, she has no incentive to deviate.
+Since player $B$'s deviations cannot change the history, also he has no incentive to do so.
+Therefore, $\sigma$ and hence $(H)$ is a Nash Equilibrium.
+Adapting $\sigma$, by making $A$ first choice $C_h$ we get strategy $\sigma'$ which leads to history $(C_h,S)$.
+As before, $A$'s utility stays 0 no matter how she deviates from $\sigma'$.
+Also player $B$ cannot improve his utility by changing strategy.
+Hence, also $\sigma'$ and therefore $(C_h,S)$ is a Nash Equilibrium.